 2. Davis Mountains Scenic Loop

 Drivers can get a little altitude at the highest elevated of Texas highways, located just north of Marfa in the western part.

-This drive tops out at 6,700 feet in the air and ambles on for 75 miles, offering grand vistas and a whopping 2,000-foot change in elevation.
+This drive tops out with a 6,700-foot-high peak and ambles on for 75 miles, offering stunning views and a whopping 2,000-foot change in elevation.
 Scenery ranges from scrambling grasslands to vast forests of Ponderosa and Pinon, perfect for picnics and quick breathers in state parks.

 1. Highway 207

-Palo Duro Canyon, the second-largest canyon in the U.S., is an outdoor explorer?s heaven with ample hiking and camping, and beautiful layered red rocks.
-Highway 207 spines along the eastern border of the state park and offers amazing views of Texas?
-Old West.
+Palo Duro Canyon, the second-largest canyon in the United States next to the Grand Canyon, is an outdoor explorer’s heaven with ample hiking and camping, and beautiful layered red rocks.
+Highway 207 spines along the eastern border of the state park and offers amazing views of Texas’ Old West.